ShiningSord/TorchResist/README.md

 Follow these steps to configure an AnaConda environment named `torchresist`:

-Create a new anaconda environment called torchresist and activate it using following commands:
+**Step 1:** Create a new anaconda environment called torchresist and activate it using following commands:

 ```bash
 conda create -n torchresist python==3.9
 conda activate torchresist
 ```

-Install the required dependencies for this project.
-Please ensure that the requirements.txt file is in the current directory.
+**Step 2:** To install the required dependencies for this project, ensure that the requirements.txt file is in the current directory, then run the following command:

 ```bash
 pip3 install -r requirements.txt